Gkwako/IOT-Manual/README.md

 #
 #
-## Step 1: Install the Arduino IO libraries
+## Install the Arduino IO libraries
 In order to establish communication with Adafruit IO, we need to install some additional libraries using the Arduino.
 First we connect the deck to the computer, and then we open Arduino.
 Once in Arduino we go straight to library and there we download Adafruit IO Arduino.

 <img src="https://user-images.githubusercontent.com/90243530/198085742-80d18763-86a9-4aca-9498-76f32032d51a.png" width="500" height="300"/>